 Here’s a step-by-step explanation of what happens during the bio-assimilation process.

 All that is left is CO2, water, and biomass, with no microplastics left behind.

-Together with LMPE, Pisa University, CNR Laboratories, and other university bio-science labs, we designed and conducted the first-ever C-13 carbon labeling test to determine bio-assimilation in ECLIPSE™ enabled plastic.
+Together with LMPE, Pisa University, CNR Laboratories, and other university bio-science labs, we designed and conducted the first-ever C-13 carbon labeling test to determine bio-assimilation in ECLIPSE™ enabled plastic (patent pending).
 This bio-assimilation test conclusively tracks the origin of carbon within a closed environment using Carbon-13.

 The methodology of the C-13 bio-assimilation test is quite simple: the test took ECLIPSE™ enabled material and fed it to a colony of microorganisms in order to prove bio-assimilation.
 To track the amount of carbon given off during the test and the growth of the colony, proving bio-assimilation, the researchers used carbon labeling with Carbon-13 atoms.
 The carbon labeling showed that the locked hydro-carbon chains in the plastic broke down to an open carbon source which the colony of microorganisms could use as a fuel source, breaking the material down completely with no microplastics left behind.

 Yes you can recycle ECLIPSE™-enabled products (patent pending) !
 First and foremost, ECLIPSE™ enabled products are designed to be recycled.
 The addition of ECLIPSE™ technology does not negatively impact the recyclability of the products or the recycle stream, provided the plastic has been collected and recycled before the bio-assimilation process has begun.
 If the material still has the mechanical characteristics of its original product, it can be recycled.
 The addition of ECLIPSE technology acts as a safety net in the event that the item evades the recycling system.
 It is not meant to encourage disposal in landfill.